 Our 2016 strategic plan builds on the strong foundation established by the previous plan.
 It creates a roadmap for the next five years, guided by two ideas: by focusing on the needs of bird species, the scale and ambition of our conservation work can match the complexity of 21st century demands; and to do so, Audubon will become the most effective conservation network in America.
 We have set our sights on tackling the largest issues of our time across five crosscutting conservation strategies--climate, coasts, working lands, water, and bird friendly communities.
 We are building durable public will for conservation by broadening and deepening our support base, with a clear-eyed focus on increasing diversity and promoting inclusion.
 We have invested in the skills and capacity of our unparalleled distributed network to achieve wins across all these strategies.

-The National Audubon Society’s climate strategy is founded on our commitment to protecting 315 bird species and the habitats on which they rely that are under considerable threat due to climate change.
-We have determined that climate change is the most pervasive threat to birds in North America and around the globe.
-Our approach to advancing climate change solutions is a highly pragmatic one focused on building bi-partisan coalitions and drawing on our authentic, large and centrist membership base to advocate for a suite of solutions that reduce carbon and build resilience into ecosystems.
+The National Audubon Society’s climate strategy is founded on their commitment to protecting 315 bird species and the habitats on which they rely that are under considerable threat due to climate change.
+They have determined that climate change is the most pervasive threat to birds in North America and around the globe.
+Audubon’s approach to addressing climate change is a highly pragmatic one focused on building bi-partisan coalitions and serving as a trusted resource to decision-makers, drawing on an authentic, large and centrist membership base to advocate for a suite of politically-sustainable solutions that dramatically reduce carbon emissions and build resilience into ecosystems.
 Audubon’s unique strength is its grassroots constituency, a critical and often missing piece of previous national climate initiatives.
 This job description emphasizes policy and campaign experience because success will come as much from outside the Beltway—in communities and in partnership with industries—as from Capitol Hill.

-Over the past three years, we have made significant progress.
-Audubon’s bedrock, as always, is science that proves the severe threat that climate change poses to birds.
-We have succeeded in passing local and state climate policies; we have trained and mobilized our membership and other bird lovers to advocate for practical solutions; we have built important relationships with leaders of both parties; we have successfully advocated for well-sited renewable energy projects and state policies that support clean energy.
-Our actions and our theory of victory have raised significant capital needed to propel our work into the future.
+Audubon has made good progress toward these goals.
+The organization has succeeded in passing local and state climate policies; they have trained and mobilized their membership and other bird lovers to advocate for practical solutions; they have built important relationships with leaders of both parties; they have successfully advocated for well-sited renewable energy projects and state policies that support clean energy.
+Their actions and their theory of victory has raised significant capital needed to propel their work into the future.